vevcom/projectNext/docs/General/Workflows.md

 ```
 Avoid using thing like lint-ignore to fix your issues.

+## Versioning and pull on prod
+When a new version is ready you should create a PR from main on prod (NOT IMPLEMENTED)

+## CD
+When a new version is realized on prod the CD pipeline starts.

 ## Dependabot
 We have configured dependabot to chack deps in projectnext and prismaservice.
 Merging deps upgrades should be prioritized.
 Merging a dependabot PR is done in the